nodatime/nodatime/www/userguide/1.1.0/design.md

+---
+layout: userguide
-Design philosophy and conventions in Noda Time
+title: Design philosophy and conventions
+category: core
+weight: 60
+---

 (I should note that the "we" below is mostly the royal "we", expressed by the author, Jon Skeet.
 Hopefully most of the